 Specializes in the treatment of Life Transitions, Grief and Loss, Anxiety, Relationship Difficulties, Stress Management, Conflict Resolution, Substance Use, Spiritual Concerns, and Trauma.

 Specializes in the treatment of trauma, mood disorders, and anxiety disorders.

 Specializes in mindfulness based psychotherapy in the treatment of Grief and Loss, Anxiety, Chronic Pain, Relationship Difficulties, Challenges Related to Illness and Aging, Substance Use, Stress Management, and Life Transitions.

 Specializes in the treatment of Communication Difficulties, Substance Use and Addictions, Relationship Difficulties, Depression, Anxiety, Grief and Loss, Spiritual Concerns, and Life Transitions.

-Specializes in the treatment of Depression, Anxiety, Life Transitions, Grief and Loss, Personal Growth, and Couples and Family counseling.
+Specializes in the treatment of Anxiety, Depression, Postpartum Depression, Life Transitions, Aging, Grief and Loss, Personal Growth, Addiction, and Couples and Family Counseling.